siberianfox/tinygwiki/Developer-Notes.md

 (1) It gets worse.
 If you mess up and do things wrong studio6 will remember your paths in "recents" and fail the next time you try to set something up because things aren't where it thinks they should be.
 You have to go to the File/Recent Projects and Solutions, try to open the old paths, then remove them when they can't be found (you must have deleted the directories beforehand)

 ### More AtmelStudio6 Topics
+#### AtmelStudio6 doesn't program the chip correctly or fails verification
+We've seen this with earlier versions.
+Make sure you are up to (at least) Studio6 build 1996, service pack 2.
+See the `help` tab.
+Also make sure you rae on the latest firmware for the AVRISP mkii.

 #### Can't view ASCII strings in the debugger
 There is a way around this: http://www.avrfreaks.net/index.php?name=PNphpBB2&file=printview&t=105137&start=0